List of Making Fiends characters: Mr. Milk

 Mr. Milk is the teacher who has the misfortune of teaching Charlotte and Vendetta's class.
 He is incredibly timid and never gets around to teaching due to his fear of Vendetta's reactions to his lessons.
 He speaks in a nervous, disjointed monotone and is afraid of the fanged red bird fiend that is constantly glaring at him.
 He fantasizes about being a Swiss banker and having a relationship with Mrs. Minty.
 He is voiced by Peter Merryman.

 Secondary

 Charlene

 Grandma Charlene is Charlotte's grandmother, whose personality is essentially that of an older Charlotte.
-She runs a store that sells candy and auto parts; supposedly, she can make almost anything out of lemon drops and brake cables.
+She runs a candy shop that sells candy and auto parts; supposedly on television, she can make almost anything out of lemon drops and brake cables.
 She has a gigantic bookcase full of cookbooks in her kitchen, and says that she loves cookbooks and that they have "so many pretty pictures and nice recipes".
 Charlene does not appear in the web series.
 She is voiced by Amy Winfrey.

 Giant Kitty

-Giant Kitty is Vendetta's first fiend; Charlotte spends a lot of time with it, much to Vendetta's dismay.
+Giant Kitty is Vendetta's first-ever fiend; Charlotte spends a lot of time with it, much to Vendetta's dismay.
 It has an insatiable appetite, as seen in web episode 10.
 It despises taking baths, as seen in the web series.
-When it is brushed its contented purrs shake the whole school.
+When it is brushed its contented purrs shake the school.
 It is voiced by Amy Winfrey.